jtonini/extralinux10steps/README.md

 # Linux 10.x -- additional installation steps for workstations

+## Prep for the installation

+The installable image of the OS is on a bootable USB drive ("stick").
+It may be the case that you will need to reboot into the BIOS screen, generally by pressing the `DEL` or `Delete` key during as the computer boots.
+There will be an option to choose the order in which the computer looks for bootable volumes.
+It is impossible to provide more precise information because the location of this feature varies between motherboards.

+Additionally, the identifier for the USB drive can also vary.
+One working strategy is to promote all USB devices to a higher priority than the internal drive.

 **NB**: _This information is current as of 9 December 2025.
 If you are updating this document, please change this date._